FrancisVila/MFT_convert/content/en/docs/SecureTransport/Azure_Installation_Guide/network-security-groups/create-net-security-groups/_index.md

     "weight": "80"
 }When you launch a virtual machine in a VNet, you can associate it with one network security group that you have created.
 If you do not specify a network security group when you launch an instance, all traffic to this instance is allowed.

-It is recommended that you create the network security groups you need for your <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> infrastructure in Azure as a first stage before proceeding with rest of the setup.
+It is recommended that you create the network security groups you need for your {{< SecureTransport/componentshortname  >}} infrastructure in Azure as a first stage before proceeding with rest of the setup.
 You need to group (assign) the instances and components into the following security groups:

 -   SecureTransport Edge network security group
 -   SecureTransport Server network security group